LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	test(test_id, true, [condition(current_prolog_flag(bounded,true))) :-
 		...

+The test is skipped if the condition goal fails or generates an error.
 The conditional compilation directives can also be used in alternative but note that in this case there will be no report on the number of skipped tests.